Prairie Women's Health Centre of Excellence

 Social Support and Women Living with Serious Mental Illness

-W. Chernomas, D. E. Clarke
+W. Chernomas and D. E. Clarke

-Women, Violence and Abuse back to top of page
+Women, Violence and Abuse Back to top of page

 Domestic Violence and the Experiences of Rural Women in East Central Saskatchewan

-D. J. F. Martz, D. Bryson Saraurer
+D. J. F. Martz and D. Bryson Saraurer

 I Couldn't Say Anything So My Body Tried To Speak For Me: The Cost of Providing Health Care Serivces to Women Survivors of Childhood Sexual Abuse

-S. Burgess, A. M. Watkinson, A. Elliott, W. MacDermott, M. Epstein
+S. Burgess, A. M. Watkinson, A. Elliott, W. MacDermott and M. Epstein

 Prairie Women, Violence and Self-Harm